-Brief History of LPP’s Focus Fusion Development Timelines
+Brief History of LPPF’s Focus Fusion Development Timelines

 2001 – A small team of physicists led by Lerner achieved temperatures above one billion degrees in a plasma focus device, high enough for hydrogen-boron reactions.
 This breakthrough, reported at an international scientific conference in May 2002, took place at Texas A&M University and was funded by NASA’s Jet Propulsion Laboratory.

-2004 – LPP completed a preliminary simulation of plasmoids that burned proton-boron (pB11) fuel.
+2004 – LPPF completed a preliminary simulation of plasmoids that burned proton-boron (pB11) fuel.
 The simulation results confirmed that net energy production is possible with a small Focus Fusion device.

-2006 – LPP submitted a patent application to the US Patent Office.
+2006 – LPPF submitted a patent application to the U.S. Patent Office.
 The patent application, entitled “Method and Apparatus for Producing X-rays, Ion Beams and Nuclear Fusion Energy”, covers the use of high magnetic fields (the quantum magnetic field effect) in the production of fusion energy, the injection of angular momentum into the plasma sheath, and a new method of converting X-ray energy into electricity.

-2008 – LPP initiated its planned two-year experiment after receiving $1.2 million from private investors and The Abell Foundation.
+2008 – LPPF initiated its planned two-year experiment after receiving $1.2 million from private investors and The Abell Foundation.

-- LPP moved into its new office where the equipment was assembled.
+- LPPF moved into its new office where the equipment was assembled.

 - Eric Lerner and the research team finished assembling “Focus Fusion-1” DPF device and began experiments.
-We use a FF-1 nickname for short of Focus Fusion-1.
+We use the nickname FF-1 as short form of Focus Fusion-1.

 2010 Annual summary